Iphytech/src-page/index.md

 ### Where do we meet?

-We are an open space for learning and innovation located at Computer Science 3rd year class,Abuja building.
+We meet at Computer Science 3rd year class,Abuja building weekly.
 You can bring your own project or join to one existing project.

 ### Who can attend?

-Anyone is welcome, there are students from different discipline. we only need from you your compromise to create amazing projects.
+Anyone is welcome, there are students from different discipline. we only thing we expect from you is commitment and the hunger to learn with others.

 ### When do we meet?